 Mercedes-Benz Hybrid Vehicle – No Start Problem

-At the time of this article, we diagnosed a lot of Mercedes-Benz S400 vehicles with no start problems.
-We found that 50% of them wouldn’t start due to the failure of the Power Electronic module.
-The other 50% would not start due to the failure of the high-voltage hybrid battery.
+At the time of this article, we diagnosed many Mercedes-Benz S400 vehicles with no-start problems.
+We found that 60% of them wouldn’t start due to the failure of the Power Electronics module, and the other 40% would not start due to the failure of the high-voltage hybrid battery.
+It is important to run a full system scan and get a report of all the STORED and CURRENT fault codes to find out why an S400 won’t start.

 Symptoms